gwforg/gwf/docs/tutorial.rst

 Partial Workflow Execution
 ==========================

+.. versionchanged:: 3.0.0
+    Missing input files that are not provided by another target no longer prevent graph construction.
+Affected targets and their dependents are marked ``skipped``.

-Starting with version 3.0.0, gwf allows missing input files that are not provided by another target, and will simply skip targets with such input files (older versions would error in such a situation).
+*gwf* allows missing input files that are not provided by another target, and will simply skip targets with such input files.

 In practice this means that you can have workflows that are partially executed, depending on what input files are available.
 For example: